 The truth is, I have never been better at it.
 Not because I learned about mental illness or what it’s like to live with a chronic disease and recover.
 As a mental health therapist and a person with lived experience, I knew all of that.
 Instead, I learned something more memorable.
 My 20s challenged and tested the very limits of my dedication to continue healing and recovering.
 In the words of the Apollo 13 Mission Control Director, I still consider my twenties my “finest hour” living, albeit with a chronic disabling disorder.

 The truth is, because of my resilience, I persevered.
 My illness hindered my plans initially, but today, I am more stable and happy than most people on god’s green earth.
 I adhered to my goals and never wavered.
 My story of living with a mental health disorder is a narrative that privileges strength over sickness and victory in the face of looming tragedy or misfortune.
 So, how did I learn all of this in the Catskills?
 The answer is profoundly simple in the wake of such complex issues.

-People’s dreams, and wants, for themselves and their futures, are much more similar to one another than we may believe in a world of brilliant diversity.
+People’s dreams, and wants, for themselves and their futures are much more similar to one another than we may believe in a world of brilliant diversity.
 We all want to be happy and healthy and experience personal success and connection with ourselves and others.
-This trip and its participants taught me whether I am cruising in the Mediterranean or traveling with my peers a hundred miles from home.
+This trip and its participants taught me whether I was cruising in the Mediterranean or traveling a hundred miles from home with my peers.
 Joy comes in all forms and feels transcendent wherever I experience Life, with or without a mental illness.

 After all, Life is an odyssey marked with fear, etched with courage, and driven by strength.
 Life’s odyssey passes through every emotion available in our (moods) affective spectrum, intersecting with the experiences of a very long and happy life span.
 Ready to make a course correction?
 How much can you handle?
 Beyond the constraints of the day, tomorrow’s happiness is within reach.